-Parents also can go to the home school to enroll their child.
+Parents can also go to the home school to enroll their child.
 The campus registrar determines availability.
 If there is no space available, the child is overflowed to a designated campus and transportation is provided.
 If you have more than one child and there is only room for one, you will have the option to overflow them both so they can be together.
-The name of your child (ren) is then placed on a waiting list.
+The name of your child(ren) is then placed on a waiting list.
 Later, as space becomes available the home school will bring back students according to the waiting list.
 Also, at the beginning of the new school year, the home campus will determine if they have space to prioritize bringing back overflowed students.
-There are no guarantees that the home school will be able to return 100% of the children, due to the availability of space.
+There are no guarantees that the home school will be able to return 100% of the children, due to the availability of space, however other schools are currently being built to accommodate the growth.